-Prophecy is a prediction of the future made under divine inspiration, that is a statement not grounded in sensory based evidence, but how often have we heard scientists make predictions that sound more like a religious prophecy?
+Prophecy is a prediction of the future made under divine inspiration.
+It is a statement not grounded in sensory based evidence and yet how often have we heard scientists and experts make predictions that sound much like religious prophecy?

 For example, dire predictions about the effects of global warming have in some cases turned out to be wrong.
 When data did not fit the global warming model it was redefined as climate change and now we hear the term, global warming pause.
 The question is not whether climate change is a fact or not just that the alarmist predictions seem to have more benefit for the careers of scientists, politicians and industry leaders than it does for the people.